ingconti/JavaFXWithImagesAndText/README.md

            -->

+ 2) be sure to use YOUR main class:
+  <mainClass>com.ingconti.Launcher</mainClass>

- 2) pack it using MAVEN cmd in right Maven panel:
+ 3) pack it using MAVEN cmd in right Maven panel:

  mvn package